 The truth is there is no home treatment that can be done to cure syphilis.
 A need for an antibiotic is needed to kill the cause of syphilis infection such as penicillin.
 If you have syphilis and you know it, let your partner know.
 You cannot treat it at home but you can prevent your partner from having it too.

 The most common drug used in treating syphilis infection is penicillin G. even for women that are currently pregnant, penicillin G is the most prescribed medicine.
-The CDC STD treatment guidelines of 2010 recommends penicillin G for treating pregnant women with syphilis without worries of adverse side effects to the patient or to the unborn child.
+The CDC STD treatment guidelines of 2010 recommend penicillin G for treating pregnant women with syphilis without worries of adverse side effects to the patient or to the unborn child.

 Penicillin G Benzathine is a single dose treatment.
 A single shot is good for 30 days.
 Once injected with penicillin G benzathine, do not get injected with Bicillin C-R or procaine and benzathine treatment.
-Bicillin C-R on the other hand stays in the body for 7 days only.
+Bicillin C-R, on the other hand, stays in the body for 7 days only.

 Other antibiotics used in treating syphilis are:

 - Penicillin G benzathine (Bicillin L-A) – this is used in treating primary and secondary syphilis infection.
 It basically stops the infected cell from multiplying and prevents replication

 - Penicillin G procaine – this is prescribed to patients with dormant syphilis that have been diagnosed late

 - Doxycycline (Doryx, Vibramycin) – this is an alternative treatment for syphilis that works by halting the growth of syphilis bacterium

 - Tetracycline (Sumycin) – this is another alternative treatment for syphilis that works by halting the growth of syphilis bacterium